Public utility building: Open and transparent

-In the 21st century, some utility operators started to recognize that the internal working machinery of the infrastructure can be seen as aesthetics to the public.
-Some infrastructure building designs were more transparent by incorporating glass walls, color-coded pipes, and light for night time illumination.
+In the 21st century, some utility operators began to recognize that the internal working machinery of the infrastructure can be seen as an aesthetic to the public.
+Some infrastructure building designs were more transparent by incorporating glass walls, color-coded pipes, and lights for nighttime illumination.
 Some examples of such architecture can be seen at the University of Chicago's South Campus Chilling Plant, and West Campus Combined Utility Plant.

 Distinctive architecture

-Some of the 21st century infrastructure buildings were built with an intention to create distinctive architecture.
+Some of the 21st-century infrastructure buildings were built with an intention to create distinctive architecture.
 This is an approach to combat the NIMBY (not in my backyard) opposition from the area residents.
 For example, building a waste-to-energy facility would be considered undesirable for the neighborhoods.
 With this approach, the waste incineration operator in Roskilde, Denmark employed a Danish architect Erick van Egeraat to create an exterior design that celebrates the city's history.
-The building facade was designed to have two layers with inner layer to serve the climate protection function.
-This gave the architect more flexibility on creating the outer decorative layer.
-Raw umber aluminum panels with laser cut holes in an irregular pattern was used to create contemporary look with a connection to city's industrial and historic heritage.
+The building facade was designed with two layers, with the inner layer serving the climate protection function.
+This gave the architect more flexibility in creating the outer decorative layer.
+Raw umber aluminum panels with laser-cut holes in an irregular pattern was used to create a contemporary look with a connection to the city's industrial and historic heritage.
 The angular shapes of the lower part of the building were created to resemble factory roofs around the city.
 The 97 m spire was a modern take on the city's UNESCO World Heritage site, the Roskilde Cathedral.
-At night, programing illumination of different color patterns through the facade holes was intended to make the building another landmark of the city.
+At night, programming illumination of different color patterns through the facade holes was intended to make the building another landmark of the city.